 For finished goods and work in progress, cost of production includes directly attributable costs for material and manufacturing and an attributable proportion of manufacturing overhead expenses (including depreciation) based on normal levels of activity.
 Selling expenses and other overhead expenses are excluded.
 Interest is expensed as incurred and therefore not included.
-Net realisable value is determined as estimated selling price for silicon wafers or polysilicon less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.
+Net realisable value is determined as estimated selling price less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.